-The Audit & Risk Committee has advised the governors that the Corporation has an effective framework for governance and risk management in place.
+The Audit & Risk Committee has advised the Governors that the Corporation has an effective framework for governance and risk management in place.
 The Audit & Risk Committee believes the Corporation has effective internal controls in place.

-The specific areas of external assurance work overseen by the Audit & Risk Committee in 2021/22 and up to the date of the approval of the financial statements are:
+The specific areas of external assurance work overseen by the Audit & Risk Committee in 2022/23 and up to the date of the approval of the financial statements are:

 - health and safety review

 - the security of the IT network

-- a review of the College's provision for students with special educational needs

 - · catering arrangements

+- subcontracting